iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.3.2-1.4.0.md

 earlier releases have few issues:

 - It can not store IP address when its country name contains quotes
-- It can not correctly store all matched log lines in SQL database.
+- In some cases it can not correctly store matched log lines in SQL database.
+  We now store (base64) encoded log lines instead, it also helps avoid possible SQL injection.

 Please run command below as root user to get latest script with both issues fixed: